-"Ah, uh, you too," she awkwardly returned, Liz's reenactment of Evans' scar flitting through her mind a moment before she turned eastward.
+"Ah, uh, you too," she awkwardly returned, Liz's reenactment of Evans's scar flitting through her mind a moment before she turned eastward.
 The north wind buffeted her left side as she traced the edge of the ravine, shining her light alternately at her feet and into the drop-off.
-A small (but not small enough) part of her wanted to find the calf she knew was around here somewhere first, but she tried to choke out this weed of competitiveness, knowing full well that it didn't amount to shit who found the critter as long as it was found before it froze to death.
+A small (but not small enough) part of her wanted to find the calf she knew was around here somewhere before him, but she tried to choke out this weed of competitiveness, knowing full well that it didn't amount to shit who found the critter as long as it was found before it froze to death.

 She saw a distant pinpoint of light shine in her direction.
 Maka shined hers back, waving it around to get his attention.
 The ranch hand trotted back as quickly as one safely could in the dark next to a ravine.
 "Alive?"